jwt-scala/jwt-scala/README.md

 ## Algorithms

 If you are using `String` key, please keep in mind that such keys need to be parsed.
-Rather than implementating a super complex parser, the one in JWT Scala is pretty simple and might not work for all use-cases (especially for ECDSA keys).
+Rather than implementing a super complex parser, the one in JWT Scala is pretty simple and might not work for all use-cases (especially for ECDSA keys).
 In such case, consider using `SecretKey` or `PrivateKey` or `PublicKey` directly.
 It is way better for you.
 All API support all those types.

 Check [ECDSA samples](https://pauldijou.github.io/jwt-scala/samples/jwt-ecdsa) for more infos.